Police: At least 2 shooters kill 6, wound 12 in Sacramento - NewsBreak

 “What we do know at this point is that another mass casualty shooting has occurred, leaving families with lost loved ones, multiple individuals injured and a community in grief,” he said.

-Pamela Harris, Sergio Harris’ mother, told The Sacramento Bee the family had not heard from him since the shooting.
+Pamela Harris, Sergio Harris’ mother, told The Sacramento Bee the family has not heard from him yet.

-“We just want to know what happened to him,” she said.
+“We just want to know what happened to him,” Pamela Harris told the newspaper.
 “Not knowing anything is just hard to face.”

 Berry Accius, a community activist, said he came to the scene shortly after the shooting happened.